The Story of Art: Summary

 Each chapter discusses a selection of works from the defined period, and all of the works discussed are accompanied by illustrations.
-More than half of the book's pages are devoted to color photographs of paintings, drawings, architecture and sculptures.
+More than half of the book's pages are devoted to colour photographs of paintings, drawings, architecture and sculptures.
 In the preface, Gombrich explains that it has been his intention not to mention any work of art that he could not also include as an illustration.

 Style

 The Story of Art is often described as a work that provides an accessible introduction to the subject of art history.
-Art historian T.S.R.
-Boase, in The Times Literary Supplement, observed that Gombrich “writes conversationally and intimately."
-Gombrich himself notes in the preface of the book that he intends to use “plain language” and to minimize “the art historian’s conventional terms."
+The art historian T. S. R. Boase, writing in The Times Literary Supplement, observed that Gombrich "writes conversationally and intimately".
+Gombrich himself notes in the preface of the book that he intends to use "plain language" and to keep use of "the art historian's conventional terms" to a minimum.